 To correct the skew between the oscilloscope channels or probes, the deskew procedure should be performed once initially, and re-run when any part of the hardware setup changes (for example, a different probe, different oscilloscope channel, etc.) or when the ambient temperature changes.
-The deskew procedures by a deskew fixture are as follows:
+The deskew procedures by using the DF2001A deskew fixture are as follows: